-Lynett and her younger brother Eduard were abandoned by their father when they were very little.
-He left unexpectedly to work in a foreign country, promising to send money, but never did, and never contacted the family again.
-During this difficult time, their mother became mentally ill, and so the children were placed in the care of their grandmother, Marie Netada.
+After suffering a great deal of hardship early in their lives, Lynete and her younger brother Eduard went to live in the care of their grandmother, Marie.
 Marie loves her grandchildren deeply, but she is very poor, struggling daily to make ends meet.
 It got so bad in 2012 that Marie approached Global Hope asking if one of the homes could take her grandchildren and care for them.
 Instead of aiding another abandonment to these children, Global Hope provides financial relief so that Marie can care for her grandchildren, and the family can stay together!

 Gabi and Luminita Chircan stated working with Global Hope in 2006.
 They worked at the House of Hope where they met and cared for a young girl named Ioana (pronounced ya-WANNA).
 Ioana was born with a spinal injury and abandoned at birth.
 In 2009, the Chircan’s became Ioana’s foster family and helped her learn how to get around and be self-sufficient.
 Ioana graduated high school in 2014, has gained independence as a disabled person, holds a promising job as a secretary, and got married in 2016!